-6.13 Add Address/Port
+7.6 Add Address/Port

-Click this button using MAP TM feature to create additional IP address/port protocol combinations for the farm.
-The same client will also be sent to the same server no matter which port it accesses within that MAP TM.
+Use the MAP TM feature to create additional IP address/port protocol combinations for the farm.
+When using a persistent scheduling method, the same client will also be sent to the same server no matter which port it accesses within that MAP TM.